Devops-by-pritam/AWS/Learning/AWS_lambda.md

-# ðŸª„ AWS Lambda - Simplified Guide
+#  AWS Lambda - Simplified Guide

-## ðŸ§  What is AWS Lambda?
+##  What is AWS Lambda?

 AWS Lambda is a **serverless compute service** that runs your code **in response to events** and **automatically manages the compute resources** for you.

 ### Key Highlights:
 - **Event-driven:** Code is triggered by events like S3 uploads, DynamoDB updates, API Gateway calls, etc.
-- **No server management:** You donâ€™t need to provision or manage servers.
+- **No server management:** You don't need to provision or manage servers.
 - **Cost optimization:** You pay only for the compute time you consume.
-- **Security & Compliance:** Helps enforce policies â€” for example, alerting when disallowed resources are used.
+- **Security & Compliance:** Helps enforce policies for example, alerting when disallowed resources are used.

 ---

-## ðŸ” Use Case Example
+##  Use Case Example

 Suppose your organization has a compliance rule that certain AWS resources **must not be used**.
 If a developer mistakenly creates such a resource, Lambda can **detect and alert** using EventBridge (CloudWatch Events) + SNS.

 ---

-## ðŸ› ï¸ How to Create a Lambda Function
+##   How to Create a Lambda Function

 ### 1. Go to AWS Console â†’ Lambda Service